keijiro/OscJack/README.md

 `OscClient` provides basic functionalities to send OSC messages to a specific UDP port of a host.
 It supports `int`, `float` and `string` types, and it's capable of sending up to four elements within a single message.
-It implements `IDispose`, so it can be manually terminated by calling the `Dispose` method (or left it until automatically being finalized).
+It implements `IDisposable`, so it can be manually terminated by calling the `Dispose` method (or left it until automatically being finalized).

 ```csharp